-Have you seen classes, where everyone was running around and the teacher had no control over the students — or where the classroom was completely silent, the students were staring into space, either totally bored or too nervous to talk?
+Have you seen classes where everyone was running around and the teacher had no control over the students — or where the classroom was completely silent and the students were staring into space, either totally bored or too nervous to talk?

-On the other hand, there are classes where everyone’s smiling and laughing and the classroom is full of energy and excitement.
+These classes contrast sharply with ones where everyone’s smiling and laughing and the classroom is full of energy and excitement.

-Creating good classroom culture is imperative to fostering a class that’s bubbling, interested, and respectful.
+Creating a good classroom culture is imperative to fostering a class that’s bubbling, interested, and respectful.

 Read on to find out what it takes to cultivate a curious and involved class and find out the three building blocks of positive classroom culture!